Perturbation Effects on Word Lengths in Three-Reflection Symmetric Presentations of Dihedral Groups: Introduction

+In contemporary literature, these definitions have been useful in computational approaches to genome rearrangements.
+For a broad background of how these notions, along with permutation groups and other combinatorial methods, may inform this type of modeling in molecular biology, see \cite{MoultonSteel2012,BafnaPevzner1996,Bergeron2005,EgriNagy2014,Hannenhalli1999}.
+Of particular interest is the approach taken in \cite{MoultonSteel2012}, where distance metrics on symmetric groups were used as a tool in modeling ``evolutionary distances'' among organisms based on rearrangements in their respective genomes.
+Specifically, if $G=S_n$ is the symmetric group of order $n!$, and $S$ is the usual symmetric generating set consisting of transpositions of adjacent elements (reversals), then distances on the associated Cayley graph can be used to model the shortest number of reversals of gene segments (which are rare evolutionary events) that may connect one organism to another on a phylogenetic tree.
+In pursuit of these goals, the following was defined in \cite{MoultonSteel2012}:

+It is worth noting that $l_{S}(gsg^{-1})= l_{S}((gsg^{-1})^{-1})=l_{S}(g^{-1}s^{-1}(g^{-1})^{-1}) = l_{S}(g^{-1}sg) = d_S(g,sg)$.
+So, more intuitively, this quantity measures the effect of a deletion of one letter on word lengths of elements in $G$ which, in \cite{MoultonSteel2012}, served as a way to model the maximum effect a single reversal can have on the distance between the vertices corresponding to two organisms (e.g. the so-called ``butterfly effect'').
+Alternatively, one may view this as a measure of `sensitivity' to paths along a Cayley graph following the omission of one generator.
+This can be viewed as a group theoretic analog to stability in nonlinear dynamical systems. \\

-Recently, these notions have been explored in the context where $G = D_n$, the dihedral group of order $2n$, and $S$ is a symmetric generating set with two or three elements.
-In \cite{AlloccaEtAl}, all possible symmetric presentations of dihedral groups generated by sets with two or three elements were defined.
-The latter was a novel classification that explored the relationship between word lengths and whether each of the three elements of $S$ are rotations or reflections, which provided further insight to the properties of a recently-established measure of a group's `stability' under $S$. \\
+For these reasons, $\lambda_{1}(G,S)$ has been of interest for other choices of $G$ and $S$.
+Recently, in \cite{AlloccaEtAl} these notions have been explored in the context where $G = D_n$, the dihedral group of order $2n$, and $S$ is a symmetric generating set with two or three elements.
+This investigation required examining all possible symmetric presentations of dihedral groups generated by sets with two or three elements.
+The latter was a novel classification that explored the relationship between word lengths and whether each of the three elements of $S$ are rotations or reflections.
+Upper bounds for $\lambda_{1}$ were established for all cases where $S$ has three elements, except when all of these elements are reflections.
+In the three-reflection case, where $r$ denotes the usual order $n$ rotation and $f$ is the involution element representing the standard reflection in $D_n$, the following was proved: \begin{thm} Consider the dihedral group $D_{n}$ with $n \geq 2$.
+Then there exists a generating set of the form $S=\{f,r^{a}f,r^{b}f\}$ such that $\lambda_{1}(D_n,S) \leq \lfloor \frac{n}{2} \rfloor + 1$, where $a\neq b$ and $a,b \geq1$. \end{thm}

-For any element $g \in G$, we define the length of $g$ with respect to $S$, $l_S(g)$, to be the minimal number of elements of $S$ (e.g. `letters') for which $g$ can be written as a product of these elements.
-That is, $l_S(g) \in \mathbb{N}$ corresponds to a minimal word length expression of $g$ by elements in $S$.
-Further, $ l_S(g)=0 \Leftrightarrow g=e$.
-Using these definitions, the following quantity has been of interest following the work in \cite{MoultonSteel2012}: